1j9c92/book-synthesis-skill/README.md

 ## What it does

-Give it a book and it produces three things: a personalized synthesis where every example and "so what" is drawn from your world rather than the author's generic ones, a designed PDF where each concept gets a diagram matched to its structure (flow diagrams, loop diagrams, decision trees, comparison cards, leverage charts, timeline grids), and a clean markdown version for your notes system.
+Give it a book and it produces three things: a personalized synthesis where every example and "so what" is drawn from your world rather than the author's generic ones in the form of a beautifully designed PDF where key concepts get helpful diagrams matched to their structure.

-The visual design isn't decoration.
-Concepts that describe loops become loop diagrams.
-Comparisons become side-by-side cards.
-When the visual matches the concept's structure, you understand it faster and retain it longer.

 ---

 ## How it works

-The first time you use it, it asks 12-13 questions (about 5 minutes) to build a reader profile — your role, how you think, what you're working on, where you tend to stall.
+The first time you use it, it asks 12-13 questions (about 5 minutes) to build a reader profile — your professional role, how you think, what you're working on, where you tend to stall.
 It saves this as `READER_PROFILE.md`.
-After that, just name the book and it handles the rest automatically.
+After that, just upload a pdf of the book (Google search around, and often GitHub repos have full book PDFs) and it handles the rest automatically.

 ---